Melbourne Knights FC: History

 Melbourne Knights FC was founded as Croatia in 1953 by a small group of Croatian immigrants in Melbourne's western suburbs.
 The club played its first match on 10 April 1953.
 The Knights became a member of the Victorian Soccer Federation in 1954, which saw the club join and compete in a league competition for the first time that same year in the newly created Victorian Provisional League.
 The club quickly moved up the state divisions and, by the mid-1960s, had become one of the strongest clubs in Victoria, winning the State League title in 1968, 1978 and 1979.

 In 1984, after a number of years of lobbying, the Knights finally joined Australia's elite soccer competition, the National Soccer League.
 By the 1990s, the club had become the premier soccer club in Australia as it made the NSL Grand Final in 5 out of 6 seasons, winning it twice, in 1994–95 and 1995–96.
 Following the disbanding of the NSL in 2004, the Knights dropped to the Victorian Premier League, making the Grand Final in 2008.
 The Knights won the Dockerty Cup in 2014, the club's first piece of major silverware in 18 years.

 Supporters

 The Melbourne Knights have a large following among Australia's Croatian community, particularly from Melbourne's western suburbs.
-This supporter base is made up of both Croatian and Australian-born Croats.
+This supporter base is made up of both Croatian and Croatian-descent Australians.

 The unofficial supporter group of the Melbourne Knights is the MCF (Melbourne Croatia Fans).
 In the NSL years, the supporter group was the Knights Army, they were one of the leading supporter groups in the competition.
 They disbanded once the Melbourne Knights left the NSL.